 S-R-g-m-P-n-S

-A popular Kanada raga said to have been created by Gopal Nayak – the legendary poet-composer of Alauddin Khilji’s 12th-century Delhi durbar, fabled to have catalysed Amir Khusro’s invention of qawwali via Khusro seeking to outdo Nayak’s Sufi syllabic singing (although other origin myths relate the raga to Nayak Bakshu of Raja Man Singh’s 16th-century royal court).
-Dha is omitted despite a general uttarang focus, with Tanarang (who describes the mood as “dynamic and scintillating, full of enthusiasm and vitality”) offering characteristic movements such as nSRPmgm; SRgmnP; SnPnPmP; gmPmRSRS (n.b. an archaic variant, though prakriti with the main form, runs more like ‘Suha + Sarang’, and other incarnations may feature occasional touches of shuddha Dha).
+A popular Kanada raga said to be a creation of Gopal Nayak – the legendary poet-composer of Alauddin Khilji’s 12th-century Delhi durbar, fabled to have catalysed Amir Khusro’s invention of qawwali via Khusro seeking to outdo Nayak’s Sufi syllabic singing (although other origin myths relate the raga to Nayak Bakshu of Raja Man Singh’s 16th-century royal court).
+Dha is omitted despite a general uttarang focus, with Tanarang (who describes the mood as “dynamic and scintillating, full of enthusiasm and vitality”) offering characteristic movements such as nSRPmgm; SRgmnP; SnPnPmP; gmPmRSRS (n.b. an archaic variant, though prakriti with the main form, runs more like ‘Suha + Sarang’, and other incarnations may feature touches of shuddha Dha).
 Also see Sughrai.

 Search | Glossary | Tags